Glossary of Water Terms

 Water that, because of its purity, aggressively reacts (chemically) with materials.

-A naturally occuring underground reservoir.
+A naturally occurring underground reservoir.

 Reversing the flow of water through a filter in order to cleanse it of accumulated particulate matter.